kite-sdk/kite-docs/introduction-to-datasets.md

 ## Schemas

 A schema defines the field names and datatypes for a dataset.
 Kite relies on an Apache Avro schema definition for each dataset.
+The Kite team made this choice because Avro supports all three data models exposed in Kite (generic, reflect, specific) and also works with Parquet format.

 For example, this is the schema definition for a table using four columns from the `movies` dataset.[<sup>1</sup>](#notes)

 ```json
 {